udacity/ios-short-s3-auth/README.md

 This repository contains the authentication (auth) microservice from Udacity's server-side Swift curriculum.
 The auth microservice is a simple Swift server that exposes two endpoints:

 - /
-  - returns a "ignore" notice
+  - returns an "ignore" notice
 - /login
   - when provided a valid username/password, returns an auth token